apache/daffodil/BUILD.md

 ## Ubuntu

-You can use the `apt` package manager to install most of the tools needed to build Daffodil:
+You can use the `apt` package manager to install all of the tools used to develop Daffodil:

-    sudo apt install build-essential clang clang-format default-jdk git libmxml-dev
+    sudo apt install build-essential clang clang-format default-jdk git iwyu libcriterion-dev libmxml-dev
+    # If "iwyu -print-resource-dir" prints /usr/lib/clang/13.0.1 and it doesn't exist:
+    sudo apt install libclang-common-13-dev

 If you want to use clang instead of gcc, you'll have to set your environment variables `CC` and `AR` to the clang binaries' names:

-    export CC=clang AR=llvm-ar-14 # or llvm-ar-10 or whatever you have
+    export CC=clang AR=llvm-ar-14 # or whatever llvm-ar-* version you have

 However, Ubuntu has no [sbt] package in its own repositories.
 You'll have to install the latest [sbt] version following its